-Before you start, parents and guardians must grant permission for girls to participate and must be informed about the girls’ whereabouts when they are engaged in product sale activities.
+Before you start, parents and guardians must grant permission for girls to participate and must be informed about the girls’ whereabouts when they are engaged in product program activities.
 Specific permission must be obtained when a girl intends to use the internet for product marketing.
 A parent, guardian, or other adult must know each girl’s whereabouts when she is engaged in product sales, and if and when she is online.

 Safety Activity Checkpoint

 First, read the Cookie & Product Sale Safety Activity Checkpoint.
 When girls are selling, these tips will help make booth sales safe and enjoyable for everyone.